8GOB5/Golden-Hour-Casino/README.md

 - **Execution Environment**: A platform or executor capable of running Roblox scripts.

 ## Disclaimer
+- **This Script is not Free**: Believe it or not, I want to get paid for the work I have done.
+Thus, access to this script is paid.
+It's cheaper than access to Deepwoken though.
 - **Educational Purposes**: This script is intended for educational purposes only.
 - **Use at Your Own Risk**: The use of exploits violates Roblox's terms of service.
 Use this script responsibly and at your own risk.
 - **No Warranty**: The script is provided "as-is" without any warranty.
 The creator is not responsible for any consequences arising from its use.